Stustup/Meanwell-IRM-Board/README.md

 - Place the AC connectors a little bit more intelligently.
 Now they almost touch the irm modules
 - Place a shared 3 pin connector for directly accessing the bipolar psu
 - power LEDs
+- Power switch (maybe with relays and an optional bypass header)